Cesium, Tantalum, Lithium

 LOCATION, ACCESS AND OWNERSHIP

-Avalon’s Lilypad Cesium Property consists of 14 claims totaling 3,108 ha covering a field of cesium, lithium and tantalum-rich granitic pegmatites.
+Avalon’s Lilypad Cesium-Tantalum Property consists of 14 claims totaling 3,108 ha covering a field of cesium, tantalum and lithium-rich granitic pegmatites.
 The claims were staked by Avalon between January 1999 and October 2000 and are 100% owned by the company.
 The property is located 150 km northeast of Pickle Lake, Ontario near the First Nation community of Fort Hope of the Eabametoong First Nation.
 It is presently only accessible by air or winter road.

 Cesium is a widely used advanced material with uses in specialty drilling fluids; atomic clocks; electric power devices that convert heat to energy; photoelectric cells for medical devices and videography; and in ion engines designed for space crafts on extended missions.
 Cesium is also used to make special optical glass, as a catalyst promoter, in vacuum tubes and in radiation monitoring equipment.